codecodemelon/fullstack-react-node-challenge/README.md

 ### Functionality

-- Should use MVC architecture
+- Use any architectural pattern (MVC, MVVM, Client-Server, etc.)
 - The data should be saved in database
-- Provide proper API document (on README)
 - Write good in-code comments.

 ### Tech stack

-- Use Node.js and any framework.
+- Backend: Node.js
+- Frontend: React.js
-- Use any DB.
-NoSQL DB is preferred.
+- Database: Any (NoSQL DB is preferred.)

 ### Bonus